timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle I-Trust Fund Code/CHAPTER 98-TRUST FUND CODE/Subchapter A-Establishment of Trust Funds.md

 * #### (2) Expenditures from Trust Fund
   * Amounts in the Sport Fish Restoration and Boating Trust Fund shall be available, as provided by appropriation Acts, for making expenditures—

-    * (A) to carry out the purposes of the Dingell-Johnson Sport Fish Restoration Act (as in effect on the date of the enactment of the FAST Act),
+    * (A) to carry out the purposes of the Dingell-Johnson Sport Fish Restoration Act (as in effect on the date of the enactment of the Continuing Appropriations Act, 2021 and Other Extensions Act),

-    * (B) to carry out the purposes of section 7404(d) of the Transportation Equity Act for the 21st Century (as in effect on the date of the enactment of the FAST Act), and
+    * (B) to carry out the purposes of section 7404(d) of the Transportation Equity Act for the 21st Century (as in effect on the date of the enactment of the Continuing Appropriations Act, 2021 and Other Extensions Act), and

-    * (C) to carry out the purposes of the Coastal Wetlands Planning, Protection and Restoration Act (as in effect on the date of the enactment of the FAST Act).
+    * (C) to carry out the purposes of the Coastal Wetlands Planning, Protection and Restoration Act (as in effect on the date of the enactment of the Continuing Appropriations Act, 2021 and Other Extensions Act).

 * Amounts transferred to such account under section 9503(c)(4) may be used only for making expenditures described in subparagraph (C) of this paragraph.